microsoft/aed-content-nasa-su20/RocksLearningPath/TestModel/3-BuildNeuralNetwork.md

 # Building Neural Network

-Now Lets Build a neural network / deep network to learn the associations between features (curves, edges, texture, ...) and each rock type:
+Now lets Build a neural network / deep network to learn the associations between features (curves, edges, texture, ...) and each rock type.

+A neural network is a computer system that is modeled after the human brain and nervous system.
+This is how we will teach the computer to recognize different features.

 ```python
 # Determine if you are using a CPU or GPU for building the deep learning network
 device = torch.device("cuda" if torch.cuda.is_available() else "cpu")
 model = models.resnet50(pretrained=True)
 ```

 ```python